-1At normal operating temperature of 115°C (240°F) in crankcase sump and at full load speeds of 1500-2200 rpm.
+1 At normal operating sump temperature of 115°C (240°F) and at speeds of 1500-2100 rpm).

-6. After the first 100 hours maximum, change engine oil and replace engine oil filter (A).
-(Top-load oil filter illustrated.)(See CHANGING ENGINE OIL AND REPLACING FILTER in Lubrication and Maintenance/250 Hour Section.)
+- 4. During the first 20 hours, avoid prolonged periods of engine idling or sustained maximum load operation.
+If engine will idle longer than 5 minutes, stop engine.
+At low idle, engine should have an oil pressure of at least 138 kPa (1.38 bar)(20 psi). - Before the first 100 hours (maximum), change engine oil and replace engine oil filter (A).
+(See CHANGING ENGINE OIL AND REPLACING OIL FILTER in Lubrication and Maintenance/250 Hour/6 Month section.)
 Fill crankcase with seasonal viscosity grade oil.
-(See DIESEL ENGINE OIL, in Fuels, Lubricants, and Coolant Section.)
+(See DIESEL ENGINE OIL, in Fuels, Lubricants, and Coolant section.)